getlynx/LynxCI/README.md

 \>>> [Click here to get the latest ISO file for your Raspberry Pi Imager][3] <<<

-For complete details on the above ISO, please visit this [Medium article][9] for all the information you need.
+For complete details on the above ISO, please visit this [Article][9] for all the information you need.

 ## One line install script